Skip to main content

 Your individualised timetable is normally available to students within 48 hours of enrolment.
-Whilst we make every effort to ensure timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week between 9am and 6pm.
+Whilst we make every effort to ensure timetables are as student-friendly as possible, scheduled learning and teaching can take place on any day of the week between 9am and 6pm.
 For undergraduate students, Wednesday afternoons are normally reserved for sports and cultural activities, but there may be occasions when this is not possible.
 Timetables for part-time students will depend on the modules selected.

 To give you an indication of class sizes, this course normally attracts 30 students.
-However this can vary by module and academic year.
+However, this can vary by module and academic year.

 The campus at Penrhyn Road is a hive of activity, housing the main student restaurant, the learning resources centre (LRC), and a host of teaching rooms and lecture theatres.